Top Climate Change Risks: Precipitation, Heat, Flood

-Of the top cities in New Hampshire, the city with the highest overall risk is Manchester.
+Of these top cities in New Hampshire, the city with the highest overall risk is Manchester.
 The city with the lowest overall risk is Lebanon.

-Among the lower 48 states, New Hampshire's highest ranking is #1 for storm risk.
+Among the lower 48 states, New Hampshire's highest ranking is #8 for flood risk.

 See our fire ranking methodology.